 Users who want to keep the volume low and read along, or those with hearing impairment, can use the Closed Captions in video and audio files.
 By Closed Caption, we mean the textual representation of audio in the Windows Media Player.

-Subtitles are more or less the same as Closed Captions but they are usually displayed in a different language and is used by people to translate the audio in foreign language videos.
+Subtitles are more or less the same as Closed Captions, but they are usually displayed in a different language and are used by people to translate the audio in foreign language videos.

-Windows 10 offers support for different formats for subtitles for videos which include SSA, ASS and SRT.
+Windows 11/10 offers support for different formats for subtitles for videos which include SSA, ASS, and SRT.

-You can show/hide, change color and adjust many other settings in displaying of subtitles in videos played in Windows Media Player on Windows 10, from the Closed Captions settings.
+You can show/hide, change color and adjust many other settings in displaying subtitles in videos played in Windows Media Player, from the Closed Captions settings.
 These Closed Captions settings are also available in the Ease of Access tab of your Settings menu.

-Turn On or Off Lyrics, Captions and Subtitles in Windows
+Turn On or Off Lyrics, Captions & Subtitles in Windows 11/10

 You can Turn On or Off the Subtitles directly from the Windows Media Player.
-To do so, open Windows Media Player, right click your mouse and from the drop down menu, click on Play > Lyrics, Captions and Subtitles > select Turn Off or Turn On if available.
-This is show below in the image.
+To do so, open Windows Media Player, right-click your mouse, and from the drop-down menu, click on Play > Lyrics, Captions and Subtitles > select Turn Off or Turn On if available.
+This is shown below in the image.

-You can also change the settings via the Settings app.
+You can also change the settings via the Windows 10 Settings app.

 Open Settings by pressing Win+I on your keyboard and select ‘Ease of Access’.

-Here you can adjust the settings like the color of caption, transparency of caption, style and size for captions or can also add some effects for the captions.
+Here, you can adjust the settings like the color of the caption, transparency of the caption, style, and size for captions or you can also add some effects for the captions.